 At $875,000, this deal works under the base case assumptions, survives the stress scenario, and prices the lease rollover risk at roughly 150 basis points above market — appropriate given that two of four leases require negotiation within the first two years.
 The model rests on reasonable assumptions about how the lease events resolve, but the sensitivity tables above show exactly how much the outcome changes when those assumptions shift.

 The natural temptation is to capitalize current NOI at the prevailing market cap rate and call that fair value.
 At prevailing market cap rates of 7–8%, that math produces a price between $1,040,000 and $1,109,000.
-The case for paying less comes down to one question: is current NOI a reliable indicator of what this property will earn over the next five years?
+The case for paying less comes down to one question: Is current NOI a reliable indicator of what this property will earn over the next five years?
 Given the lease structure, a careful underwriter would say it isn’t — not yet.

 The information presented in this article represents the opinions of the author and does not necessarily reflect the opinions of RealData® Inc. The material contained in articles that appear on realdata.com is not intended to provide legal, tax or other professional advice or to substitute for proper professional advice and/or due diligence.
 We urge you to consult an attorney, CPA or other appropriate professional before taking any action in regard to matters discussed in any article or posting.
 The posting of any article and of any link back to the author and/or the author’s company does not constitute an endorsement or recommendation of the author’s products or services.